jaysonwujq/bioinfonotebookxiucz/docs/08_DNA/05_somatic/003_CNV/005_CNV_CNVkit.md

 You can use --filter in tumor analysis, too.
 It's mentioned in the germline tips page because it's common in germline analysis for the number of false positives to be problematic enough to require more automated filtering.

+## bintest
++ it looks like the log2 values in the bintest output are residuals.
+If the segments are provided, the residuals are calculated compared to the segment to which the bin belongs, and otherwise to the whole chromosome:

 # output
 + **reference.cnn** is the copy number control used for normalization of test samples.